danicampa90/TicketToRideStats/README.md

-# Ticket to ride python analysis tool
+# Ticket to ride analysis tool

 This python script analyzes the ticket to ride maps to find what is the maximum theorethical amout of points one can earn with a specified number of trains.